ngbeslhang/Rotom/README.md

 ## Special thanks

-**NOTE**: Unless otherwise requested not to, anyone who helped me and/or contributed in any way will be added to here.
+**NOTE**: Unless otherwise requested not to, anyone who helped me and/or contributed in any ways will be added to here.

 - Discord API guild's #python_discord-py regulars for helping and teaching me in numerous ways.
 - [Rapptz](https://github.com/Rapptz) for creating discord.py + its fantastic `ext.commands` extension and [Robo Danny's source code](https://github.com/Rapptz/RoboDanny).